axone-protocol/axoned/docs/command/axoned_keys_add.md

 Use the --pubkey flag to add arbitrary public keys to the keystore for constructing multisig transactions.

+Use the --source flag to import mnemonic from a file in recover or interactive mode.
+Example:

+	keys add testing --recover --source ./mnemonic.txt

 You can create and store a multisig key by passing the list of key names stored in a keyring and the minimum number of signatures required through --multisig-threshold.
 The keys are sorted by address, unless the flag --nosort is set.